rockotseng/java-pcf-workshops/README.md

 }
 ```

 Push the `fare-service` application to *Cloud Foundry*.
+This project comes with a convenient `manifest.yml`.

 ### Make flight-availability call fare-service application
-Let's have a look at how the `flight-availability` talks to the `fare-service`.
+Let's have a look at how the `flight-availability` calls the `fare-service`.
 First of all, the implementation of the `FareService` interface uses `RestTemplate` to call the Rest endpoint.
 ```
 @Service
 public class FareServiceImpl implements FareService {